availabs/MTA_Subway_SIRI_Server/README.md

 The adminKey is set in `config/server.json`. *You should change this key from the default value.*

 ## Analysis
-The `analysis/` directory contains code to perform analysis on GTFS-Realtime and/or Siri feeds.
-Achived GTFS-Realtime data can be fed through the converter, and, using the internal data structures of the converter, detailed analysis of the transit system can be conducted.
+The `analysis/` directory contains code to perform analysis on the input GTFS-Realtime feed and/or the output Siri feed.
+Achived GTFS-Realtime data is fed through the converter and, using the internal data structures of the converter, detailed analysis of the transit system can be conducted.

 The `analysis/feedReplay/code/MockConverterService.js` class provides access to all the internal data structures used in the GTFS-Realtime to Siri conversion process.
 These include: